top of page

 Absorptions

-· Increases paid collectively and unilaterally by the employer during the 6 months immediately preceding the expiration of this contract (expired on December 31, 2019).
+· Increases collectively and unilaterally granted by the employer during the 6 months immediately preceding the expiration of this contract (expired on December 31, 2019).

-· Increases paid by companies independently of collective agreements stipulated in trade union negotiations, provided that they are absorbable by any trade union agreements;
+· Increases granted by companies irrespective of collective bargaining agreements, provided as absorbable by potential union agreements;

 and/or:

-· Increases resulting from unilateral actions, provided that they are expressly established at the time of granting as an advance or down payment on future contractual increases, paid from January 1, 2022.
+· Increases resulting from unilateral acts, provided they were expressly established at the time of granting as an advance or anticipation of future contractual increases, granted from January 1, 2022.

-In order to fully cover the period of contractual gap (January 1, 2020 – March 31, 2023), in addition to what is provided for by the Extraordinary Protocol of December 12, 2022, the social parties have provided for the disbursement of a "One-Time Payment" amount.
+To fully cover the contractual void period (January 1, 2020 – March 31, 2023), and in addition to the provisions of the Extraordinary Protocol of December 12, 2022, the Social Partners have stipulated the disbursement of a “Lump Sum” amount.

-The One-Time Payment is due only to employees employed as of March 22, 2024, and is to be paid in 2 tranches, according to the following scheme by classification level:
+The Lump Sum is due only to employees employed as of March 22, 2024, and is to be disbursed in 2 installments, according to the following schedule by classification level:

 LEVEL